Ulster Rugby: Stadium

-The Ravenhill Stadium, known for sponsorship reasons as the Kingspan Stadium since 2014, opened in 1923.
+The Ravenhill Stadium, known for sponsorship reasons as the Affidea Stadium from 2025, and the Kingspan Stadium from 2014 to 2025, opened in 1923.
 It has hosted two Rugby World Cup matches, several Ireland national team matches, the 2015 Pro12 Grand Final and many 2017 Women's Rugby World Cup matches, including the final.

 The Premium Stand opened in 2009.
 In 2011, the Northern Ireland Executive announced that it had granted £138m for various stadium redevelopment projects throughout Northern Ireland.
 Ulster Rugby received £14.5m, which was used to redevelop Ravenhill and expand its capacity from 12,000 to 18,000.
 The rest of the redevelopment took place from 2012 to 2014.
 In 2012, Ulster Rugby confirmed that three new stands would be built at Ravenhill, with work commencing in late 2012.
 Two new stands at the Memorial and Aquinas ends of the stadium were completed while the main stand was demolished and rebuilt.
 The major refurbishment was completed in April 2014.
-After the rest of the redevelopment was completed, the stadium was renamed the Kingspan Stadium.
+After the rest of the redevelopment was completed, the stadium was renamed the Kingspan Stadium. in 2025, the stadium took on a new naming sponsor, becoming the Affidea Stadium.

-Home Attendance
+Home attendance

-Up to date as of the 2021–22 season.
+Up to date as of the 2024–25 season.